escherlies/elm-color/README.md

 ## Drop in replacement for avh4/elm-color

-This library is a new implementation but shares the same api as [avh4/elm-color](https://package.elm-lang.org/packages/avh4/elm-color/latest/).
-Since that library doesn't seem to be actively maintained anymore, you can use this lib as a drop-in replacement.
+This package is a new implementation from the ground up with many more features.
+However, it shares the same api as [avh4/elm-color](https://package.elm-lang.org/packages/avh4/elm-color/latest/).
+Since that package doesn't seem to be actively maintained anymore, you can use this new package as a drop-in replacement.